Now enrolling new violin and viola, traditional and Suzuki Method students (ages 3+). Here’s how to get started…

 On Your Marks: Learn

-- Contact the selected school to schedule an initial observation/sample lesson.
+- Contact Ms. Hale to schedule an observation/sample lesson.

-- In preparation for Suzuki Method lessons, the assisting parent/guardian is required to read Nurtured by Love by Dr. Shinichi Suzuki.
-This short book provides important insight into the Suzuki educational philosophy and how the method works.
+- Each prospective Suzuki Method parent/guardian is required to read Nurtured by Love by Dr. Shinichi Suzuki before beginning lessons.

 Get Set: Prepare

-- Shoulder Rests range in price from approximately $3.50 – $25.00.
-A simple piece of foam of the right height and density works fabulously for beginners, and can be purchased at the same location as your instrument.
-Make sure whichever shoulder rest you obtain is the correct size for your child’s instrument.
-Some are adjustable and can even “grow” with your child as they move through instrument sizes.
+- Shoulder Rests: A simple piece of foam of the right height and density works fabulously for beginners, and can be purchased at the same location as your instrument or online.
+Make sure the shoulder rest you obtain is the correct size for your child’s instrument.
+Some are adjustable and can “grow” with your child as they move through instrument sizes.

 In order to get a return on your musical investment, now it’s time to begin building the following habits…

-- Daily home practice (and daily listening for Suzuki students)
+- Practicing daily at home (plus daily listening assignments for Suzuki students)

 - Attending Suzuki group class

-- Sharing your music with others in studio recitals and other informal performance opportunities!
+- Sharing your music with others in studio recitals and other informal performance opportunities throughout the year